 Increased public awareness and concern regarding global climate change may result in more regional and/or federal requirements to reduce or mitigate the effects of greenhouse gas emissions.
 There continues to be a lack of consistent climate legislation, which creates economic and regulatory uncertainty.
-Such regulatory uncertainty extends to incentives, that if discontinued, could adversely impact the demand for energy efficient buildings and batteries for energy efficient vehicles, and could increase costs of compliance.
+Such regulatory uncertainty extends to incentives, which if discontinued, could adversely impact the demand for energy efficient buildings, and could increase costs of compliance.
 These factors may impact the demand for our products, obsolescence of our products and our results of operations.

-There is a growing consensus that greenhouse gas emissions are linked to global climate changes.
+There is a general consensus that greenhouse gas emissions are linked to global climate changes.
 Climate changes, such as extreme weather conditions, create financial risk to our business.
-For example, the demand for our products and services, such as residential air conditioning equipment and automotive replacement batteries, may be affected by unseasonable weather conditions.
+For example, the demand for our products and services, such as residential air conditioning equipment, may be affected by unseasonable weather conditions.
 Climate changes could also disrupt our operations by impacting the availability and cost of materials needed for manufacturing and could increase insurance and other operating costs.
 These factors may impact our decisions to construct new facilities or maintain existing facilities in areas most prone to physical climate risks.
 The Group could also face indirect financial risks passed through the supply chain, and process disruptions due to physical climate changes could result in price modifications for our products and the resources needed to produce them.